 In 1886, Captain Jack Mullen was appointed the keeper for Fuller Rock and Sassafras Point, a position he would hold for 25 years.
 Just before sunset he would row out to Fuller Rock first and light it.
 Sometimes during the winter, it would be covered with ice.
 He would have to crawl on his hands and knees to reach the light.
 After it was lit, he would row up the river to Sassafras Point and light it.
 He would repeat this process the next morning to extinguish them.

 In the early 1900s the Providence River would often freeze up in the winter.
 On the morning of February 14, 1912 people living in Kettle Point, a neighborhood in East Providence, Rhode Island, saw a ghost like figure walking on Fuller Rock.
-An article in the February 15, 1912 edition of the Fall River Globe described is as , "the apparition was supposed to be a woman, being clad in in a long, clinging garment, with white folds flapping in the freezing wind which blew down the harbor."
+An article in the February 15, 1912 edition of the Fall River Globe described is as , "the apparition was supposed to be a woman, being clad in a long, clinging garment, with white folds flapping in the freezing wind which blew down the harbor."
 It also had a white night cap on its head.

 The people in the neighborhood thought it was an escaped lunatic.
 The mayor was called to the location.
 He thought the police should be called.
 The other people in the neighborhood had different ideas how to deal with it.
 Captain Joe Sweet said they should find out if a female lunatic had escaped during the night.
 Captain Jake Brown thought it would be a good idea to shoot it, to see if it was real.